 We’ve changed as technology has evolved, while always supporting the people who are driving the dynamic and ever-changing world of screen.
 Our heritage means that we are uniquely-placed to understand the issues and offer support, and we will continue to adapt and innovate, just as our industry does.

-Alex Pumfrey was appointed CEO in October 2017 and embarked on a bold mission to extend the reach and impact of the organisation as The Film and TV Charity.
+Alex Pumfrey was appointed CEO in October 2017 and embarked on a bold mission to extend the reach and impact of the organisation, becoming a charitable organisation under a new name as the Film and TV Charity.

 A story of extraordinary people